 Safe and Secure Wallet: Data is more valuable than oil, yet most of us are using haphazard systems and outdated technology to secure our most valuable asset.
-We are either storing them in our loosely maintained wallet, in our phone, or somewhere else in our safes.
+We are either storing them in our loosely maintained wallet, in our phone or somewhere else in our safes.

 The most valuable data in the most vulnerable places.
-In order to prevent the misuse of your ultra sensitive data, Cove protects each bit of it using AES 256Bit End-to-End Encryption and then stores them on ultra-secure networks and file systems protected by MFA and IFPS technology.
+In order to prevent the misuse of your ultra-sensitive data, Cove protects each bit of it using AES 256Bit End-to-End Encryption and then stores them on ultra-secure networks and file systems protected by MFA and IFPS technology.

-Zero Knowledge Storage: A zero knowledge system uses decentralized encryption with private keys for consumers.
+Zero-Knowledge Storage: A zero-knowledge system uses decentralized encryption with private keys for consumers.
 That is the only way to keep data privacy in check!
 We need to realize the value of our data and also that if we, at the very first step, will not provide open access to it, no one will be able to hack into our virtual selves!

-With Cove you can easily share all popular types of data including text, pictures, documents, audio and video files completely encrypted – to other users, merchants, enterprises and institutions over unbreakable channels protected by Cove’s proprietary algorithms.
+With Cove, you can easily share all popular types of data including text, pictures, documents, audio and video files completely encrypted – to other users, merchants, enterprises and institutions over unbreakable channels protected by Cove’s proprietary algorithms.

 Your Identity Your Control: The internet is intertwined in every part of our lives – so much so that our digital identity has become a large part of who we are.
-Let’s take an example while checking on an airport, will you leave your passport at the ticket counter or will you just show it for verification and keep it back safely in your wallet.
+Let’s take an example while checking at an airport, will you leave your passport at the ticket counter or will you just show it for verification and keep it back safely in your wallet.

 Well, I think I know the answer, similarly in the case of digital identity we should be able to revoke access to our personal data whenever we want.
 Cove enables you to revoke (and re-authorize) file access anytime, even after the file has been shared.